CoopReflect: Towards Natural Language Communication for Cooperative Autonomous Driving via Multi-Agent Learning: Experiments

-\paragraph{Baselines.} We established several baselines and scenarios to answer the research questions: \begin{inparaenum} \item an LLM agent using Chain-of-Thought (CoT) reasoning only (\textbf{Zero-shot}), \item an LLM agent with CoT reasoning contextualized with knowledge from decentralized reflection (\textbf{Reflection}), \item an LLM agent that corrects past actions via self-reflection, storing these corrections in a vector-based, retrievable memory and uses few-shot retrieved example augmented generation (\textbf{Correction+RAG}).
-The retrieval augmented method without communication (\textbf{Correction+RAG (Silent)}) adapts DiLU \citep{wen2023dilu}, a non-communicating single-agent LLM-based approach that drives via reflection, to our environment.
-The multi-agent communication extension of DiLU, AgentsCoDriver \citep{hu2024agentscodriver}, resembles the \textbf{Correction+RAG (Comm)} method, but they do not actively optimize the messages.
-For a fair comparison across baseline LLM agents, we do not initialize the knowledge with human data, nor is there human involvement during the learning process. \end{inparaenum} Moreover, we apply the same batch context sampling method for reflection or correction for all LLM agent baselines as our method.
-Additionally, we include \textbf{Coopernaut} \citep{cui2022coopernaut}, a LiDAR-based cooperative driving method, as am aspirational reference point for cooperative perception.
+\paragraph{\textbf{Baselines}} We established several baselines and scenarios to answer the research questions: \begin{enumerate} \item \textbf{Zero-shot}: a base LLM agent using Chain-of-Thought (CoT) reasoning only, \item \textbf{Reflection}: an LLM agent with CoT reasoning contextualized with knowledge from self-reflection, \item \textbf{Correction+RAG (Silent)}: an LLM agent that corrects past actions via self-reflection, storing these corrections in a vector-based, retrievable memory, and uses few-shot retrieved example augmented generation (Correction+RAG).
+The retrieval augmented method without communication adapts DiLU \citep{wen2023dilu}, a non-communicating single-agent LLM-based approach that drives via reflection, to our environment. \item \textbf{Correction+RAG (Comm)}: an LLM agent that resembles AgentsCoDriver \citep{hu2024agentscodriver}, the multi-agent communication extension of DiLU, but they do not actively optimize the messages. \end{enumerate} For a fair comparison across baseline LLM agents, we do not initialize the knowledge with human data, nor is there human involvement during the learning process.
+Moreover, we apply the same batch context sampling method for reflection or correction for all LLM agent baselines as our method.
+Additionally, we include \textbf{Coopernaut} \citep{cui2022coopernaut}, a LiDAR-based cooperative driving method, as an aspirational reference point for cooperative perception.
 Note that Coopernaut is not directly comparable because it processes sensory data and communicates intermediate neural representations rather than natural languages.
+We do not compare with other multi-agent communication baselines for the same reasons.